-• Method: Written or Verbal

-Reported To: Immediate Supervisor

-Procedure: Supervisor decision, with written response to worker

-• Conditions: If grievance contested, worker asked to attend meeting to discuss issue.
-Worker may have representative present

-• Response Time: 5 days

-- Method: Written or Verbal - Nature of Grievance: Unresolved Stage 1, or Subject is worker's Immediate supervisor - Reported To: HR Manager or other "neutral" party - Procedure: Hear both worker and supervisor side; written response to worker - Conditions: Worker may have representative present at hearing - Response Time: 7 days - Method: Written - Nature of Grievance: Appeal unfavorable resolution or Compliant about handling of grievance - Reported To: Grievance Committee - Procedure: Formal hearing for worker to present grievance and hear from other parties - Conditions: Worker may have representative present at hearing - Response Time: 7 days
+• Method: Written or Verbal • Reported To: Immediate Supervisor STAGE 1 • Procedure: Supervisor decision, with written response to worker Worker Grievance • Conditions: If grievance contested, worker asked to attend • Response Time: 5 days • Method: Written or Verbal • Nature of Grievance: Unresolved Stage 1, or Subject is STAGE 2 • Reported To: HR Manager or other "neutral" party Escalation • Procedure: Hear both worker and supervisor side; written • Conditions: Worker may have representative present at hearing • Response Time: 7 days • Method: Written • Nature of Grievance: Appeal unfavorable resolution or STAGE 3 • Reported To: Grievance Committee Appeal Process • Procedure: Formal hearing for worker to present grievance and hear from other parties • Conditions: Worker may have representative present at hearing • Response Time: 7 days

 Proper documentation is important for providing evidence of compliance with the law and the standards above.
+You must keep the following documents on file and available to Assessors and other authorized personnel:

 - Copies of national and local labor codes, health and safety regulations, and environmental requirements.

-- · Liability insurance documents.
+- Liability insurance documents.

 - Compliance record of subcontractor/recruitment agent.

 - Business registrations and certificates.

 - Government registrations or permits.

 - Taxation and other financial records.

-- · Inspection records.
+- Inspection records.

-- · Standard contracts.
+- Standard contracts.

 - Factory guidelines, policies and workplace rules.

 - Working permits for foreign employees.

 - Training records on factory rules/regulations.